 Google has put a huge focus on mobile optimization.
 Since mobile search surpassed desktop search in 2016, and responsive design is Google’s recommended design pattern.

 Vab Media chose to develop a responsive website on the WordPress platform, a platform, we regularly use and which powers over 50% of the top million sites on the web, including a multitude of higher education websites.
 As a Content Management System (CMS), it handles all of the unique challenges of higher ed institutions with grace and ease.

 We designed a responsive website to allow students to deliver narrative driven content to their core audience of researchers, students and university mentors in an immersive, lean-back user experience.

 Discoverability and rich content is fundamental to a powerful digital experience.
 Obviously, any student that is attending Stanford University is probably tech savvy, but we used the WordPress CMS administrative interface, along with helpful tutorial videos, to reduce the training overhead time while onboarding new users, which increased the rate of system-wide WordPress adoption throughout the institution.

-We enabled them with the ability to eventually create article collections, portfolios and instantiated a related articles plugin algorithm.
+We enabled them with the ability to eventually create article collections and portfolios.
 This resulted in handing off a system where the client knew how things were structured and worked because the client was right alongside us every step of the way.